The Guardians of Justice: Animation

 On September 27, 2021, Graham Hughes was revealed to be lead graphic designer of the series.
 On October 13, 2021, Shankar revealed the origin of the multiple mediums were used.

 Release

-Film Festivals
+Film festivals

-On October 12, 2021, the series played in competition at the prestigious Canneseries festival in France.
+On October 12, 2021, the series played in competition at the Canneseries festival in France.

 Reception

 Paste wrote that if a viewer can handle the combination of tongue-in-cheek filmmaking and extreme gore, the show was "worth the watch" to see its mixed commentary on the rise of the superhero genre in popular culture.

 Decider recommended the show with a "Stream It" rating, citing the show's "riot of visuals and breathless narrative.

 Winteriscoming.net praised the show for its "inventive, creative, and fast-paced" approach.

-Gamerant.com called it a "mixed-media experience that must be seen to be believed."
+GameRant called it a "mixed-media experience that must be seen to be believed."